-Archive All Click to archive all unarchived logs. ā Click to archive the log entry. د لسا Click to delete all archived alerts.
+Archive All Click to archive all unarchived logs. ē Click to archive the log entry. 읍 Click and select the log types to delete the corresponding alert logs.
 Once deleted the archived alerts cannot be recovered.
 The unarchived alerts cannot be deleted.